alexpanfilov/test-project/README.md

-// Tasks
+# Tasks

 // 1.
-Get a list of users from '/api/users' - implementation should be added in pages/api/users.ts
+Get a list of users from '/api/users' - implementation should be added in pages/api/users.ts\
 // 2.
-Create an interface for the user : e.g. interface IUser { .. .. .. }
+Create an interface for the user : e.g. interface IUser { .. .. .. }\
 // 2.
-Use Box component to display user information  ( pass them as props )
+Use Box component to display user information  ( pass them as props )\
 // 4.
-When clicking a box, update "active" state ( toggle - add/remove from array )
+When clicking a box, update "active" state ( toggle - add/remove from array )\
 // 5.
-Clicking a box should trigger a re-render only on the box that was clicked
+Clicking a box should trigger a re-render only on the box that was clicked\

 # Getting Started with Create React App